 $200 rebate for sophomores who join an eating club:

-All sophomores who join an eating club before February 21, 2020 will receive a $200 rebate.
+All sophomores who join an eating club before February 21, 2020 will receive a $200 rebate on an unlimited dining plan contract.
 This rebate is automatic and does not require students to take any additional actions.

 - For students with outstanding payment owed to the University, this rebate will reduce that amount by $200.